TristanOther/Bot-Star/README.md

 # Bot-Star
 Bot* is an all-purpose Discord bot.
 I add random features people ask for or I things I just feel like programming, so there may not be much of a consistent theme.

-This bot is free to use, licensed under the GNU v3 license (see licence file).
+This bot is free to use, licensed under the GNU v3 license (see license file).

 You may download the code and host your own instance of this bot, as well as modify it as you see fit according to the license rules.
-Instructions for how to setup the bot including creating the files not included in this repo such as the token file can be found at the bottom of this page.
+Instructions for how to setup the bot and create the files not included in this repo (e.g. credentials file) can be found at the bottom of this page.
 ## TODO
 A TODO list for this project is included in the README both so people can see upcoming features and so I have a nicely formatted list to work off of.